PaulRaUnite/dsl_lab1/README.md

 The implementations of machines use iteration mechanism for word verifying, not graph depth search.

 Forks with transitions of the same trigger symbol are allowed in NDFA, of course.
 In the machine, this case is handled by multiple current states of the machine (to be exact, set of states).
-If fork occurs for some state, the state will be split up into multiple states, every of which will continues its "route" on its branch.
+If transition fork occurs for some state, the state will be split up into multiple states and they will be added to current states instead of previous one.

 DFA works the same way, but there is only one moved state and there are no forks of the same symbol.

-#### About algorithms of machine joining of NDFA
+#### About algorithms of NDFA joining

-At first, let me define all sets:
+At first, let me define all sets that non-deterministic automaton by definition must have:
 - <code>&Sigma;</code> is a vocabulary of symbols;
 - `S` is a set of states;
 - `I` is a set of initial(start) states, where `I ⊂ S`;
 - `F` is a set of final states, where `F ⊂ S`;
 - `T` is a set of transitions, where <code>T ⊂ S x &Sigma; x S</code>.

-So, following rules are applied to join state machines with each other(`OR` is for `|` and `AND` for `+`(concatenation)):
+So, following rules are applied to join state machines with each other(`OR` is for `|`(decision) and `AND` for `+`(concatenation)):

 |RegExp                 | Machine creation |
 |-----------------------|------------------|